-Allison Pataki‘s Sisi (The Accidental Empress and Empress on Her Own) is one of the most interesting and accurate historical novels I’ve ever read.
-The story engages you in Sisi’s life in such a way, that at some point you feel as part of her.
+Allison Pataki‘s Sisi (The Accidental Empress and Empress on Her Own) is one of the most interesting and accurate historical novels I’ve read recently.
+The story engages you in Sisi’s life in a very big way.
 All her troubles and misfortunes, all her insecurities, eccentricities, the happiest moments of her life become part of you while you are reading Pataki’s novel.
 For me, this is a sign of a great literary achievement.

 Empress Elisabeth’s Hungarian coronation gown by Charles Frederick Worth;

 Credit – Pinterest

 The Accidental Empress shows a young girl who’s failing at finding her place in the strict and cold imperial court of the Habsburg Empire.
 The second book indeed shows Sisi as an empress on her own, troubled by so many things in her life, finding solace in riding and travelling the world.
 Sisi was an extraordinary woman, who started her life as a happy and free-spirited girl, whose spirit was slowly broken by the strict rules and protocol she was forced to obey in the court in Vienna.
 She was ill-prepared for her role as an Empress and too young to take on all the burden upon her shoulders.
 A 16-year old girl who was dreaming of her perfect prince, perfect love and life in a fairytale.
 However, the reality struck her hard, resulting in the melancholia that became her constant companion for the rest of her life.